chesslablab/website/docs/ssl-certificate-setup.md

 The first two, `chesslablab.org` and `www.chesslablab.org`, will point to the [website](https://github.com/chesslablab/website).
 The `api.chesslablab.org` domain name will point to the [REST-like API](https://github.com/chesslablab/chess-api) and `async.chesslablab.org` to the [asynchronous chess server](https://github.com/chesslablab/chess-server).

-Before the Certificate Authority (CA) can issue the SSL certificate, they need to verify that the Certificate Signing Request (CSR) requester can receive the certificate.
+Before the Certificate Authority (CA) can issue the SSL certificate, a validation process is required to verify that it can be sent to the Certificate Signing Request (CSR) requester.
 This is typically achieved through one of the following methods.

 - Email Validation — a validation email is sent to the certificate requester.